 - 2/3 of Alzheimer’s caregivers are also women, many of who will have to take time off or resign from their jobs.

-- By 2050, 16 million brains in the US and 135 million worldwide will have fallen victim to this disease, and millions more family members and friends will suffer alongside those diagnosed.
+- By 2050, 14 million brains in the U.S. will be living with Alzheimer’s, and millions more family members and friends will suffer alongside those diagnosed.

 Know the Facts